oobabooga/text-generation-webui/Pygmalion-chat-model-FAQ.md

 #### I have imported my character and can't see the `example_dialogue`.

 The `example_dialogue` from your JSON character is parsed, added to the chat history, and kept hidden.
-You can check it by downloading your chat history and seeing the lines before `<|BEGIN-VISIBLE-CHAT|>`.
+You can check it by downloading your chat history and seeing the lines before `<|BEGIN-VISIBLE-CHAT|>`, or by starting the web UI with the `--verbose` option that will make your prompts be printed in the terminal.

 #### Where are the `world_scenario` and `char_persona` fields?